CodeYourFuture/syllabus/docs/js-core-3/tv-show-dom-project/level-500.md

+---
+id: level-500
+title: Level 500
+sidebar_label: Level 500
+---

-# Level 500 - Add a shows list and search
+## Add a shows list and search

 1. Complete all requirements from level 400
 1. When your app starts, present a listing of all shows ("shows listing")